Finerestaurant/kicad-mcp-python/README.md

 *   **Analyze PCBs**:
     *   Get a list of all items of a specific type on the board
     *   Query the overall status information of the board
+*   **Verify Results**:
+    *   Generate screenshots of the PCB to visually confirm the results of an operation.

 ## Getting Started